Aars: Aars stone

 At the church in Aars there is a rune stone with the following inscription: (front) Asser put this stone after his lord Valtoke, (backside) The stone proclaims that it will stand here for a long time, it should mention Valtoke's varie.
 Valtoke full name was Valtoke Gormsson but he was also called Toke Gormsson, and he was son of Gorm the old (Danish: Gorm den gamle).
 He died in the Battle of Fýrisvellir and the stone was raised near Aars because he was Earl of Vendsyssel which is not too far from Aars, but how it ended up in Aars is not known.
 The rune stone was rediscovered in Aars in 1654.
 It is believed to have originally stood north-east of the church, probably as part of a memorial assemblage comparable to the Jelling stones.

 Års Herred

 A herred is a form of district or county. Års herred is known to have existed in 1345 and is believed to have come out of Hornum herred and Slet herred.
 From 1660, it was a part of Aalborghus Amt, but from 1970 to 2007, it was a part of Aalborg Amt until Aalborg Amt melted together with Hjørring Amt and created Nordjyllands Amt (English: North Jutland amt).

 Railway town

 In 1875, there were 782 residents in Aars parish.
-In a description from around that time of the city is said "Aars with Church, Priestegaard, School and Inn with Grocery Store, Bakery and Meltyard".
+In a description from around that time of the city is said "Aars with Church, Clergy house, School and Inn with Grocery Store, Bakery and Meltyard".
 In 1880 there was another grocery store.
 The end of the 18th century was there a post office.